mailbox171/fctfoke-v04/readme.md

   The service exposes the ingress controller deployment as a OCI LoadBalancer type service.
   Because Container Engine for Kubernetes uses an Oracle Cloud Infrastructure integration/cloud-provider, a load balancer will be dynamically created with the correct nodes configured as a backend set.

 The hello-world backend test deployment comprises:

 - A backend deployment called docker-hello-world.
 This is done by using a stock hello-world image that serves the minimum required routes for a default backend.
 - A backend service called docker-hello-world-svc.The service exposes the backend deployment for consumption by the ingress controller deployment.

 ### Setting up the NGINX Ingress Controller

+If you are working on the oparator VM, your KUBECONFIG should be ok.

-If you haven't already done so, follow the steps to set up the cluster's kubeconfig configuration file env var, as an absolute path
+If you are Terraform client machine, you may want to set you env var to an absolute path.

        export KUBECONFIG=REPO-ROOT/100-fr/generated/kubeconfig

 Run the following commands to create the nginx-ingress-controller ingress controller deployment, along with the Kubernetes RBAC roles and bindings.